National Policy Dialogue on Innovation and Technology in English Language Education

 • Adam Edmett, Head of EdTech Innovation at the British Council.

 The dialogue aims to translate national objectives into coordinated action by identifying clear and achievable next steps in technology-enabled teaching, digital literacy, and sustainable professional development for teachers.
-Participants will discuss best practices for using artificial intelligence and digital technologies in English language education and draft policy recommendations that can serve as reference points for future scaling.
+Participants discussed best practices for using artificial intelligence and digital technologies in English language education and drafted policy recommendations that can serve as reference points for future scaling.

-Ultimately, the dialogue will clarify areas for continued collaboration and identify concrete next steps for technology-enabled teaching and digital literacy within the national English language teaching framework.
+Ultimately, the dialogue clarified areas for continued collaboration and identify concrete next steps for technology-enabled teaching and digital literacy within the national English language teaching framework.